asokaravindap/SensorLoggerBackend/README.md

 # SensorLoggerBackend
-This includes the JEE implementation of Sensor Logger Backend
+This includes the JEE implementation of Sensor Logger Backend.
+It requires MySQL for data storage.